Multiplier ideals of plane curve singularities via Newton polygons: Multiplier ideals and Newton polygons

 \begin{remark} The results of this paper also hold for an algebroid curve $(C,o)$ on a smooth surface $S$ over algebraically closed field of arbitrary characteristic.
 Notice that in this case we have a unique minimal embedded resolution of a plane curve $C$ and any other embedded resolution factors through it.
 The argument given in \cite[Th.
 9.2.18]{PAG} implies that the multiplier ideals $\mathcal{J} (\xi C)_o$ are independent of the choice of embedded resolution.
 Then, we use that the toroidal embedded resolutions can be built in this setting independently of the characteristic of the base field.
 In particular, there is no need to pass through Newton-Puiseux series in order to connect the fan tree $\theta_\pi (C)$ of a toroidal embedded resolution with the functions in the valuative tree (see \cite[Sec.
-1.6.6]{GBGPPP20} and \cite{GGPValTree} for details). \end{remark} \begin{example} Let $C$ be the curve in Example \ref{ex:2branches}.
-The values of the exponent and the contact function at the ramification vertices of the fan tree $\theta_\pi (C)$ are indicated in Figure \ref{fig:2BranchesFanTreeFunctions}.
-In this figure the values of the index function on segments $(p, p']$, joining consecutive marked points such that $p \in [e_{R_1}, p']$, are also given.
+1.6.6]{GBGPPP20} and \cite{GGPValTree} for details). \end{remark}